-Originally, the plan (at CDR) was to have the entire body tube be made out of the thermoplastic tubing.
+Originally, the plan was to have the entire body tube be made out of the thermoplastic tubing.
 However, upon receiving the tube, it was noticed that the tube thickness was 3/16 inches, which is not thin enough to allow the nosecone, let alone the wooden bulkheads, to be inserted into it.
 Another problem was that the outer diameter was just under the 6.00 inches (5.935 inches) that the rest of the body tubes were manufactured to be.
 Fortunately, the thermoplastic tubing was able to slide (with a little effort) into the standard body tubes that we have been using.
-While there is no real change to the overall payload section design, the current plan is to have a section of the thermoplastic tubing inserted into a 6.0-inch by 15.5-inch long body tube.
-This will then be bolted in place using 4 8-32 nut and bolt assemblies.
-The aft bulkhead, where the U-bolt holding the shock cord to the payload-chute, is to be fixed using 8 1/2inch wood screws inserted through the body tube.
-A second section of body tube is then inserted down onto the thermoplastic tubing, leaving a three-inch gap between the two body sections.
-The second section of body tube is to be fixed to the thermoplastic tubing also using 4 8-32 nut and bolt assemblies.
-The second bulkhead, where the self-orienting camera is to be installed, will be held in place by the top of the thermoplastic tubing and the bottom of the inserted nosecone.
+Now we have a section of the thermoplastic tubing inserted into a 6.0-inch by 15.5-inch long body tube.
+It is bolted in place using 4 8-32 nut and bolt assemblies.
+The aft bulkhead, where the U-bolt holding the shock cord to the payload-chute, is fixed using 8 /2-inch wood screws inserted through the body tube.
+A second section of body tube is inserted down onto the thermoplastic tubing, leaving a three-inch gap between the two body sections.
+The second section of body tube is fixed to the thermoplastic tubing also using 4 8-32 nut and bolt assemblies.
+The second bulkhead, where the self-orienting camera is to be installed, is held in place by the top of the thermoplastic tubing and the bottom of the inserted nosecone.